nnhai1991/android-interview-questions/CORE_ANDROID.md

     - ViewGroup is a invisible container of other views (child views) and other viewgroups

 * What is a canvas?
+  - The Canvas class holds the "draw" calls.
+To draw something, you need 4 basic components: A Bitmap to hold the pixels, a Canvas to host the draw calls (writing into the bitmap), a drawing primitive (e.g. Rect, Path, text, Bitmap), and a paint (to describe the colors and styles for the drawing).

 * What is a `SurfaceView`?
     - A SurfaceView is a special implementation of View that also creates its own dedicated Surface for the application to directly draw into (outside of the normal view hierarchy, which otherwise must share the single Surface for the window).